karthikasturi/Docker-Advanced/Day05/Capstone Project.md

 3. It integrates CI/CD tools to ensure continuous integration and delivery.

 4. Participants will review real-world deployment issues, apply troubleshooting techniques, and build a functional pipeline from scratch in a hands-on lab environment.

+## 2. Create a simple application like flask-message app (Docker compose)and make it scalable in docker swarm using docker playground.